Metronome

 virtual void stop()

-Interrupts the chronometer and resets to zero.
+Interrupts and resets to zero.

 virtual void pause()